My Top 25 Game Boy / GameBoy Color Games That Are Still Fun PLAYING NOW + 25 MORE GEMS + “HIGH 54” YOUTUBE PLAYLIST

 .

-AND NOW THAT WE’VE GOT ALL THE EXPLAINERS & DISCLAIMERS OUT OF THE WAY… HERE’S MY subjective LIST OF 25 GAME BOY / GAME BOY COLOR GAMES THAT ARE STILL FUN PLAYing:
+AND NOW THAT WE’VE GOT ALL THE EXPLAINERS & DISCLAIMERS OUT OF THE WAY… HERE’S MY subjective LIST OF 54 GAME BOY / GAME BOY COLOR GAMES THAT ARE STILL FUN PLAYing:

 #1 - Super Mario Land 2

 Since I never had a Game Boy growing up, I never knew too much about the catalogue (I had a Game Gear as a kid, so I didn’t pay much mind to Game Boy stuff).
 So I was pleased to see that there was a healthy helping of new/unique Super Mario games.
 Are these new Super Mario games as good as Super Mario World on the SNES or even Super Mario 2 or 3 on the NES?
-Probably NO, but, those games are CLASSICS.
-And all 3 Super Mario Land games on the Game Boy are quite good (and each one quite different from the others) — but I think Super Mario Land 2 is the one that really stands out.
+Probably not, however those games are CLASSICS.
+And all 3 Super Mario Land games on the Game Boy are quite solid (and each one quite different from the others) — but I think Super Mario Land 2 is the one that really stands out.

 #2 - Wendy Every Witch Way